 Courtney BIRD of Ferry Road, Hockey, Essex appeared at Southend Magistrates Court on 11 September 2017, charged with six (6) offences of offering for sale and selling counterfeit goods Contrary to Section 92 of The Trademarks Act 1994.
 She pleaded guilty to all matters.
 She was sentenced to 60 hours of voluntary unpaid work and ordered to pay a victim surcharge of £85 to be paid within 14 days.

-The case was brought by TM Eye as a private criminal prosecution on behalf of its client Pandora Jewellery.
+The case was brought as a private criminal prosecution by TM Eye on behalf of its clients Pandora Jewellery, Mulberry and Louis Vuitton.

-Charmaine Couchman of Orchard Rise West, Sidcup, DA15 8TB, appeared at Bexley Magistrates Court charged with five (5) criminal offences of selling counterfeit goods contrary to section 92 of The Trademarks Act 1994.
-She pleaded guilty to all matters.
-She was sentenced to a 12 Month Conditional Discharge and ordered to pay £300 towards prosecution costs.
+On 6 September 2017, Ghulam Maroof KARMI of Craven Park, London, NW10, appeared at Highbury Corner Magistrates Court charged with four (4) offences of selling counterfeit goods contrary to Section 92 of The Trademarks act 1994.
+He pleaded guilty to all matters and was sentenced to a 12 Month Conditional Discharge and ordered to pay £300 towards prosecution costs.